Eva Neer: Research

 Neer's early research, performed under the guidance of Guido Guidotti, was devoted to study aspects of hemoglobin chemistry.
 These included the role of sulfhydryl groups of α and β chains on the quaternary conformation of the molecule.
 She showed their importance in subunit interface interaction and functional cooperativity for oxygen binding.
-This binding is an essential property for oxygen transport in blood and is often referred as Bohr effect.
+This binding is an essential property for oxygen transport in blood and is often referred as the Bohr effect.

-While still at Guidotti's lab, Neer undertook independent research on the biochemical mechanisms of vasopressin's action on kidney's distal tubules.
+While still at Guidotti's lab, Neer undertook independent research on the biochemical mechanisms of vasopressin's action on the kidney's distal tubules.
 She described the purification and kinetic properties of vasopressin-sensitive adenylate cyclase from rat renal medulla.
 It would be later shown that vasopressin acts through a G protein-coupled receptor.
 This was the topic of Neer's work for most of her research career.

-In order to dissect out different aspects of G protein messaging complexities Neer studied a variety of tissues including brain cortex, rat testis, pigeon erythrocytes, heart, brain, retina-rods.
+In order to dissect out different aspects of G protein messaging complexities Neer studied a variety of tissues including the cerebral cortex, rat testicles, pigeon erythrocytes, the heart, the brain, and retina-rods.
 Some of her most cited research findings include: